 Katie Heggtveit // Bootcamps for Change

 Katie is a certified personal trainer and group fitness instructor and founder of Bootcamps for Change.
 She first started working with youth experiencing homelessness when she was young.
-At the same time, after being lucky enough to have the resources to try every therapy outlet, she overcame anorexia at 13 years old due to the mental health benefits of exercise.

 When Katie saw funding was cut for youth experiencing homelessness to access fitness programs, she started the initiative “Bootcamps for Change”.
 Since August 2017, “Bootcamps for Change” has facilitated and organized weekly in-shelter health & fitness programs for youth experiencing homelessness in Toronto: Horizons for Youth, Eva’s Initiatives & Yonge Street Mission.

 The programs allow youth to improve their physical health, mental health, and resilience.
 The organization has impacted over 1000 youth in the Toronto community.

 After seeing first-hand the natural athletic ability of youth she was meeting, the organization started the “#SweatierForTheBetter” scholarship.
 This funds fitness certification for homeless youth, in addition to providing any career or mentorship resources they may need.
 The recipients are subsequently paid by the organization to facilitate fitness programs to their peers in shelters, in addition to being connected with local mentorship and job opportunities.
 Both scholarship recipients that have certified in Toronto are currently in full-time positions at LA and Goodlife Fitness in Toronto, exiting the shelter system.